© 2019 Baptist Health. All Rights Reserved.

 If you answered "yes."
 Excess weight contributes to PAD as well as other health problems such as heart disease and diabetes.

-Losing as little as 5 to 10 percent of your body weight can improve your health.
+Losing as little as 5% to 10% of your body weight can improve your health.

 If you answered "no." Congratulations.
 Stick to a healthy lifestyle and avoid joining a dangerous national trend toward obesity.